 A second fruitful approach to additional tailoring concerns supervision, not regulation.
 I worry that our current supervisory methods establish expectations that are too detailed across too many areas of bank operations and too wide a swath of banks.
 Alternatively, supervisors could concentrate on a smaller number of activities that we believe are correlated with bad outcomes.
 To be specific, supervisors could choose to focus on rapid loan growth, high lending concentrations, specific high-risk types of lending and wholesale funding strategies and skip some of the more detailed reviews.
 This shift in focus might generate higher returns to society, in terms of improved safety and soundness per dollar spent, than detailed work programs.
 To be clear: I’m suggesting a tailored approach, and so supervisors could retain the more comprehensive, proscriptive approach for larger, systemically important banks.

 I offer these ideas not as final prescriptions, but in the spirit of open inquiry.
 My main point is that we need to further investigate ways to tailor the supervision and regulation of community banks.
-For the remainder of my remarks, I will turn my attention to the country’s economic performance.

-As bankers, you know this all too well.
-You see this underutilization of resources in your own communities.
 I began this talk describing the important link between what you do as community lenders and what we strive to achieve at the FOMC—namely, to put the economy’s resources to work.
 The FOMC’s low-interest rate policy in recent years has certainly provided some challenges for banks, but the Committee’s ultimate goal is one that we share with you—a stronger, growing economy that benefits all.
 On that, I’m sure we can all agree.

 Thank you once again for the invitation to join you here today.
 I look forward to your questions.